Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/extend/icons.md

 All icons can be retrieved easily in any of these formats in the Solaris icons finder, except for the specific case of [warning icon]({{< docsref "extend/icons#warning-icon" >}}) which can be copied below.

 ### SVG Sprite
+This technique is the preferred choice for flexibility, performance and accessibility.

 Using the Solaris icons finder, you can generate a SVG sprite—a single SVG file containing all your icons—and insert an icon through the `<use>` element.
 This is similar to an `<img>` element, but with the power of `currentColor` for easy theming: see in this example how some icons inherit their color from the parent's light or dark theme, whereas some others get their color from [text Orange's colors utilities]({{< docsref "/utilities/colors" >}}) or local style.